notthattal/animal-migration/README.md

 # Mozambique Animal Migration
 This project aims to predict the migration of animals in the reserve forests and wildlife sanctuaries of Mozambique, in East Africa.

-Done by Ahmed Boutar, Tal Erez, Lennox Anderson, and Vihaan Nama
+Done by Ahmed Boutar, Tal Erez, Vihaan Nama, and Lennox Anderson

 Data has been collected from 1969 in various time intervals.